 If you or your spouse is not eligible to adjust status through marriage based on the above requirements, you may have other options to obtain permanent residence.
-If the foreign spouse is not physically present in the U.S. or did not enter the U.S. through legal means, they might have the ability to obtain residence in the United States through immigrant visa processing.
+If the foreign spouse is not physically present in the U.S. or did not enter the U.S. through legal means or have an unlawful presence, they might have the ability to obtain residence in the United States through immigrant visa processing.

 Additionally, if the foreign spouse is inadmissible to the U.S. as an outcome of previous criminal offenses, they might have the ability to request a waiver for those premises of inadmissibility.
 Consulting an experienced immigration law attorney is the best way to determine your eligibility for these options and whether they’re the right choice for your unique situation.

-While the above requirements apply to all types of adjustments of the status of a foreign citizen, there’s one significant factor that only applies when someone is applying through marriage to become a lawful permanent resident.
+While the above requirements apply to all types of adjustments to the status of a foreign citizen, there’s one significant factor that only applies when someone is applying through marriage to become a lawful permanent resident.
 To qualify, the married couple must prove that their marriage is “bona fide” and was not entered for the sole purpose of immigration benefits.
 For most couples, this is relatively easy to prove, but it requires locating and supplying extensive documentation during the adjustment of status application and interview processes.
-Additionally, you will have to navigate the many red flags that USCIS officials look for when reviewing marriage-based immigration petitions.
+Additionally, you will have to navigate through many red flags that United States Citizenship & Immigration Services (USCIS) officials look for when reviewing marriage-based immigration petitions.

 LIST OF DOCUMENTS TO ADJUST STATUS FOR MARRIAGE-BASED GREEN CARD